seblu/archversion/README.rst

 You can add the last one in a cron job to get a daily report of which packages need updates.

+To update a PKGBUILD to the last upstream version, run:
+$ archversion update

 HOW IT WORKS
 ============